experimentzone-team/ExperimentZoneSite/collections/_posts/2021-09-27-ecommerce-holiday-fixes.md

 <style>@media (min-width: 768px) {.hero-image .hero-text h1 {font-size: 3.5rem}} .hero-image .hero-text h1 {font-size: 2.7rem;} .content img {margin: 20px 0px}</style>

 The holiday season is fast approaching.
 It seems to come earlier and earlier each year.
 Many stores are promoting their holiday offers weeks before **Black Friday** and **Cyber Monday**.
-Even though E-commerce companies are ready with their offers and marketing campaigns, they often leave their website experience behind.
+Even though ecommerce companies are ready with their offers and marketing campaigns, they often leave their website experience behind.

 Choose to stand out from your competition.
-Have your eCommerce store ready this holiday season.
+Have your ecommerce store ready this holiday season.
 Keep in mind that **holiday visitors expect a different experience**.
 They aren’t your normal customers.
 They often come with a gifting mindset and maybe less loyal to your company.

 Do you want help finding the highest impact improvements?
 Sign up for our [Free Conversion Report Card](/giveaways/report_card/) and get personalized insights that will help boost your store's sales.

-Now for the 11 fixes you should make to your eCommerce store to be ready for the holidays.
+Now for the 11 fixes you should make to your ecommerce store to be ready for the holidays.

 <br />